Package Handlers

 4. Lock file ------ handlers contribute entries, lock file written

-The PackageHandlerList dispatcher manages this flow: it forwards each fetched package to every handler’s leaf callback (filtered by leaf_when conditions), accumulates the full package list, then calls each handler’s root callback (filtered by root_when conditions) in phase order.
+The PackageHandlerList dispatcher manages this flow: it forwards each fetched package to every handler’s leaf callback (filtered by leaf_when conditions), accumulates the full package list, then calls each handler’s root callback (filtered by root_when conditions) in the resolved order.

 Built-in Handlers

-IVPM ships six built-in handlers.
-They run in phase order (direnv → modules → python → node/agents → fusesoc) so that the environment is configured before Python packages are installed, and the Python venv is ready before the agents handler queries ivpm.skill entry-points.
+IVPM ships seven built-in handlers.
+They resolve to the order direnv → modules → node → python → agents → dv-flow → fusesoc: the ENVIRONMENT phase (direnv, modules) configures the environment, the INSTALL phase (node, python) installs managed packages, and the INTEGRATE phase (agents, dv-flow, fusesoc) generates tool-integration artifacts.
+Because phases are barriers, the Python venv is ready before the agents handler queries agent.skills entry-points.
 They are registered via entry points in IVPM’s own pyproject.toml and run on every update and clone invocation.

 Tip